ethanewer/review-response-checker/README.md

                --responses path/to/responses/dir
 ```

-### With paper pdf and specific number if trials with judge LLM
+### With paper pdf and specific number of trials with judge LLM

 ```sh
 uv run main.py --reviews path/to/reviews/dir \